kostafey/ejc-sql/README.md

 (setq ejc-use-flx t)
 ```

-Customize the minimum number of typed chars required to use `flx` for
+To customize the minimum number of typed chars use `flx` for autocompletion,
-autocompletion, 2 by default:
+2 by default:

 ```lisp
 (setq ejc-flx-threshold 2)